Welcome to today's edition of the Rush 24-7 podcast.

 It's not fair.

-It's uh exploitative.
+It's exploitative.

-I've had these people tell me that.
+I've had these people tell me.

 By the way, speaking of people, Catherine and I last night went to a dinner here in Palm Beach that honored Navy SEALs.

-Now every time, particularly with where the uh the country is now, in pop culture sense, every time I find myself at one of these events, I f I feel like uh I've gone back in a time warp.
+And of course, every time, particularly with where the country is now, in pop culture sense, every time I find myself at one of these events, I feel like I've gone back in a time warp.

-It really reminds me a couple three years ago, we went to a Horatio Alger dinner, annual dinner, where this is people who have come up from nothing to make something of themselves.
+It really reminds me, a couple, three years ago, we went to a Horatio Alger dinner, annual dinner, where this is people who have come up from nothing to make something of themselves.

 And I was listening, you know, every award winner, every recipient make a speech, and it was in Washington.

-It was an Obama was present, so it's within his first term.
+Obama was present within his first term.

 And what I was hearing, all these people say you don't hear anymore.

-They were talking about the route to success, hard work, what it took, um respect for and love for their families and so forth, and greatness of America residing in freedom and liberty and the opportunity for people to invest in themselves however they wish and be the best they could be.
+They were talking about the route to success, hard work, what it took, respect for and love for their families and so forth, and the greatness of America residing in freedom and liberty and the opportunity for people to invest in themselves however they wish and be the best they could be.

-Because it's a few blocks down the road as the White House where Obama is, and none of that.
+I remember telling you when I heard that, I felt like I was at a time warp, because it's a few blocks down the road is the White House where Obama is, and none of that.

-We don't we don't hear anything like that from any American leader, except we did hear it from Rubio yesterday, which is one of the reasons that I was praiseworthy.
+We don't hear anything like that from any American leader, except we did hear it from Rubio yesterday, which is one of the reasons that I was praiseworthy because he has that kind of story.

 His family, immigrants, in fact.